 How do I know if a preroll has gone bad?

-In some legal states, ‘best buy’ dates are listed on the packages.
-You can also examine a preroll joint yourself: if it lacks aroma or flavor, or if its colors have started to change, it might be time to buy a new pack.
-You may also notice a change of effects.
-When past due, the cannabinoid THC converts into CBN, which may induce more sedative effects.
+In most legal states, ‘best buy,’ ‘packaged,’ and harvest dates are listed on the label.
+If the preroll was made with flower harvested or packaged over 6 to 12 months, it may have diminished in quality.
+After purchase, and in some states before, you can also examine a preroll joint yourself: if it lacks aroma or flavor or its colors have started to change, it might be time to buy a new pack.
+You may also notice a change in the effects.
+When past due, the cannabinoid THC degrades into CBN, which may induce more sedative effects.

 The information in this article and any included images or charts are for educational purposes only.
 This information is neither a substitute for, nor does it replace, professional legal advice or medical advice, diagnosis, or treatment.
 If you have any concerns or questions about laws, regulations, or your health, you should always consult with an attorney, physician or other licensed professional.